contrast-zone/fractarchy-ide/README.md

 >
 > ![](media/socmedia.png)
 >
-> Fractarchy-ORG is a hierarchical content organizer that tries to amplify the simplicity of coding in a fun and exciting direction of composing visual contents.
+> Fractarchy-ORG is a hierarchical content organizer that tries to amplify the simplicity of coding in a fun and exciting direction of composing interactive visual contents.
 This project bundles a brand new content markup language with a brand new visual interface.
 Using Fractarchy-ORG, we uncommonly combine coding with visual designing.

 ## why fractarchy-org?